Training and development

 During your social work training, you will divide your time between studying and 200 days of supervised work placements.
 You would be trained to work with a range of service users, so that you can offer varied experience to future employers.

-While training, your university will make you aware of the HCPC’s standards of conduct, performance and ethics, which are part of the professional code of practice.
+While training, your university will make you aware of Social Work England’s standards of conduct, performance and ethics, which are part of the professional code of practice.
 It is important that you understand these as any breach during training (or later) could have major consequences for further training and registration.

-Once your training is complete, you must register with the HCPC.
+Once your training is complete, you must register with Social Work England.
 You will need to renew your registration every two years so that you can continue to practise.
 To do this, you should keep your knowledge and skills up to date throughout your career.

 Once you’ve qualified and found your first job, what can you expect from your first year of a career in social work?
 As a newly-qualified social worker, you will continue your development with support from your employer through the Assessed and Supported Year in Employment (ASYE), which replaces the NQSW scheme.
 This is a 12-month programme and is available to social workers in the statutory, private and voluntary sectors.
 You would be given a caseload to develop your skills and confidence and receive ongoing support from your line manager or social work supervisor.
 You would be continually assessed in your work and, on completion, you would gain certification from the College of Social Work.